nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2023-4.md

 ## Deactivate Optimistic Types to Speedup Nashorn Script Compilation

-Nashorn javascript compilation has been tuned
+Nashorn javascript compilation has been tuned.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-32134](https://jira.nuxeo.com/browse/NXP-32134)

 ## Management API Running Administration Bulk Action Should Be Marked as Exclusive

-Management endpoints for long administratives tasks are now exclusive
+Management endpoints for long administratives tasks are now exclusive.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-32126](https://jira.nuxeo.com/browse/NXP-32126)

 ## Add Ecm:isVersion Missing Aggregate Fields

-Elasticsearch aggregates on ecm:isVerison are now returned by the Rest API
+Elasticsearch aggregates on ecm:isVerison are now returned by the Rest API.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-32121](https://jira.nuxeo.com/browse/NXP-32121)

 ## Fix BulkStatus Result Map Merge Overflow on Numbers

-The deletedSize and totalSize of the bulk status result returned by Blob GC are now correct
+The `deletedSize` and `totalSize` of the bulk status result returned by Blob GC are now correct.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-32112](https://jira.nuxeo.com/browse/NXP-32112)

 ## Add a Bulk Action Option for Exclusive Action

-There is a new flag for Bulk Action so that only one of such command can be scheduled and run at a time
+There is a new flag for Bulk Action so that only one of such command can be scheduled and run at a time.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-32091](https://jira.nuxeo.com/browse/NXP-32091)

 ## Prevent Concurrent Requests When Reassigning/Delegating a Task

-Tasks are now reassigned/delegated automatically
+Tasks are now reassigned/delegated automatically.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-32083](https://jira.nuxeo.com/browse/NXP-32083)

 ## Amazon SES Mail Sender Implementation

-Nuxeo can now send mails through Amazon SES.

 Nuxeo can now send mails through Amazon SES.
 To do so, users need to install the `nuxeo-mail-amazon-ses-package` which will activate the `aws-ses` template and override their default `MailSender`.